YosysHQ/sby/docs/source/verilog.rst

 2. ``assert(<expr>);``

    An assertion is something the solver will try to make false.
-Any time SymbiYosys is run with ``mode bmc``, the proof will fail if some set of inputs can cause the ``<expr>`` within the assertion to be zero (false).
+Any time SBY is run with ``mode bmc``, the proof will fail if some set of inputs can cause the ``<expr>`` within the assertion to be zero (false).
-   When SymbiYosys is run with ``mode prove``, the proof may also yield an ``UNKNOWN`` result if an assertion can be made to fail during the induction step.
+   When SBY is run with ``mode prove``, the proof may also yield an ``UNKNOWN`` result if an assertion can be made to fail during the induction step.

 3. ``cover(<expr>);``

-   A cover statement only applies when SymbiYosys is ran with option ``mode cover``.
+   A cover statement only applies when SBY is ran with option ``mode cover``.
 In this case, the formal solver will start at the beginning of time (i.e. when all initial statements are true), and it will try to find some clock when ``<expr>`` can be made to be true.
 Such a